Rant on Polarized Power Plugs

-I know polarized power plugs are that way for our safety and I should be grateful but on the other hand I find them particularly annoying, especially when going into the supposedly modern flat face receptacles that don’t have the usual ‘funnel shape’ designed to guide the plug in for easier insertion.
-The plug on the coffee grinder I start my day with has a habbit of going far enough in backwards to get stuck but not far enough to work.
+I know polarized power plugs are that way for our safety and I should be grateful but on the other hand, I find them particularly annoying, especially when going into the supposedly modern flat face receptacles that don’t have the usual ‘funnel shape’ designed to guide the plugin for easier insertion.
+The plug on the coffee grinder I start my day with has a habit of going far enough in backward to get stuck but not far enough to work.

 In this graphic from allaboutcircuits.com, when the switch at the top-right is OFF, the accidental contact would have been safe if the plug polarity had been maintained.

 Should the accidental contact happen on the other side of the load (top right) and polarity be correct, there would still be shock hazard but it would be limited to the time that the power switch is ON.
 Sometimes manufacturers can look at the product and otherwise predict which wire is more likely to make some accidental contact (motors for example).